 In the ground-floor reception rooms, after collecting your key from an oversized doll's house (something of a theme in the hotel), you'll find inviting leather sofas, jewelled sculptures and a giant portrait of a chiselled young man gazing benignly down.
-A buzzing bar offers innovative cocktails using British spirits, shrubs and syrups, while downstairs is a calming restaurant for lingering breakfasts, all-day snacks and trad Sunday lunches.
+A buzzing bar offers light bites and innovative cocktails using British spirits, shrubs and syrups, while lingering breakfasts are taken downstairs in the calming restaurant.
 There's also a small spa - of course - with organic vegan treatments and a copper tub-for-two.

 Upstairs, extending Tardis-like over six floors, are 36 bedrooms.
 These range from affordable, attic-level "Small Guest Rooms" to a huge Pulteney Room with high ceilings and twin casement windows.
 And there are more options out in the Coach House.
 Kids and pets are warmly welcomed, so there's something for everyone here.
 In a city which for centuries has made visitors feel rejuvenated and uplifted, this hotel is a worthy and most welcome addition.